CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 # Machine Learning Tropical Cyclones Detection

 ## Overview
-The repository provides a Machine Learning (ML) library to setup training and validation of a Tropical Cyclones (TCs) Detection model.
+The repository provides a Machine Learning (ML) library to setup training and validation of a Tropical Cyclones (TCs) Detection model and run the tracking.
 ERA5 reanalysis and the International Best Track Archive for Climate Stewardship (IBTrACS) data are used as input and the target, respectively.
 Input-Output data pairs are provided as Zarr data stores.

 The model can use the following input drivers:
 - 10m wind gust [ $\frac{m}{s}$]